ferranlarroyaub/Cr-niques-de-la-Calor/README.md

 # Cròniques de la Calor
 Code, data and figures of the citizen science project "heat chronicles" where we measure and study the temperature in different neighborhoods and through different associations.
-This is a pilot to start working with the different communities and to study the future scope of the project.
+This is a pilot (July-Sept 2023) to start working with the different communities and to study the future scope of the project.

 The communities involved were:
   - Biblioteca Josep Janés (Collblanc - La Torrassa, Hospitalet de Llobregat)